micmejia/bible-dump/NKJV/Jeremiah/Jer 5.md

 And they shall eat up your harvest and your bread, _Which_ your sons and daughters should eat.
 They shall eat up your flocks and your herds; They shall eat up your vines and your fig trees; They shall destroy your fortified cities, In which you trust, with the sword.

 ###### 18
-"Nevertheless in those days," says the Lord, "I will not [^d]make a complete end of you.
+"Nevertheless in those days," says the Lord, "I will not make a complete end of you.

 ###### 19
 And it will be when you say, 'Why does the Lord our God do all these _things_ to us?' then you shall answer them, 'Just as you have forsaken Me and served foreign gods in your land, so you shall serve aliens in a land _that is_ not yours.'